aarong/feedme-client/DEV.md

 ### Source Files

+- `transport.wrapper.js` ensures that the transport object behaves as required and that tranport events are always deferred.

-- `session.js` contains server-facing functionality.
-It enables a straightforward compliant conversation with the server.
+- `session.sync.js` contains server-facing functionality.
+It enables a straightforward compliant conversation with the server and invokes callbacks and event handlers synchronously.

+- `session.wrapper.js` adds a deferral layer on top of `session.sync.js` so that event handlers and callbacks are always invoked asynchronously.

-- `client.js` contains app-facing functionality.
-It provides an enhanced experience over `session.js` with configurability and feed objects.
+- `client.sync.js` contains app-facing functionality.
+It provides an enhanced experience over `session.js` with configurability and feed objects, and invokes callbacks and event handlers synchronously.

-- `feed.js` contains app-facing feed object functionality.
-Generally routes function calls to `client.js`.
+- `client.wrapper.js` adds a deferral layer on top of `client.sync.js` so that event handlers and callbacks are always invoked asynchronously.
+Also adds a promise API over `client.action()`.

 - `config.js` contains hard-coded configuration, mainly default options.

 - `main.js` is the common entrypoint for the module.
-It takes a transport object from the outside, injects it into a session, injects that into a client, and returns the client.
+It takes a transport object from the outside and returns a usable client.

 - `main.node.js` is the entrypoint for Node module transpilation.
 It injects `source-map-support`.